finite-element/finite-element-course/doc/source/L3_interpolation.rst

 Now we develop an estimate of the error `T^kf - f`.

-.. dropdown:: A first video recording of this section is available here.
+.. dropdown:: A first video recording of the following material is available here.

     .. container:: vimeo